slidewiki/learninglocker-docker/README.md

 - `APP_SECRET_KEY`: [Encryption key](http://docs.learninglocker.net/installation/#configuration) used by learning locker.
 Defaults to `CHANGEME12345678`
 - `SMTP_SERVER`, `SMTP_PORT`, `SMTP_USER`, `SMTP_PASSWORD`, `EMAIL_FROM_NAME`, `EMAIL_FROM_ADDRESS`: Self explanatory, see [configuration page](http://docs.learninglocker.net/installation/#configuration) for more details

+> NOTE: If you want to run the image wihtout an SMTP server configured set the environment variable `SMTP_PRETEND` to `true`.

 ##### Optional

 - `LEARNINGLOCKER_DB_HOST`: (_optional_) If not linking to another docker container, hostname of the mongoDB server